Inherit eternal life!

 Whilst doing this activity, listen to, Treasure quest.

-This week we celebrated the feast of St Francis.
+On 4th October we celebrate the feast of St Francis.
 This saint has a prayer which shows us what we are to do to inherit eternal life.
 We will only manage to do all this with God’s help, because “all things are possible for God.”

 You may find St Francis’ prayer, here.